wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-intro/includes/form-processing-models.md

 ![A screenshot of a sample invoice with information fields selected that might be used to train a form processing model.](../media/invoice.png)

-## What is AI Builder?
+### What is AI Builder?

-Form processing models are created directly in the SharePoint document library where they are used, but they are built with AI Builder, a feature in Microsoft Power Apps, instead of in the content center.
+Form processing models are pre-built, automated, and contain fewer parts than a document understanding model.
+These models are _created_ directly in the SharePoint document library where they are used, but they are _built_ with AI Builder, a feature in Microsoft Power Apps, instead of in the content center.
 With AI Builder, you can create AI-powered form processing models without having to know any complicated coding.
 AI Builder walks you through the entire process to create your form processing model.
 The basic process of AI Builder includes:

 - Naming your form processing model
 - Selecting the example files for analysis